Pediatric Surgery Guide

 This does happen in rare cases.
 If a tube becomes clogged, the next steps will vary depending on the child’s symptoms and physical exam.
 The clog will sometimes resolve with ear drops or simply with time.
 Occasionally, an ear tube that’s not working well may need to be replaced if the child has recurrent infections or persistent fluid stuck behind the ear drum.

-Particularly with newer tubes, if they are plugged, they can often unplug in the office at a first follow-up visit.
-Then may treat with drops depending on the child/scenario.
-Clogs don’t often go away on their own.
+Particularly with newer tubes, if they are plugged, they can often unplug in the office at the first follow-up visit.
+The child’s doctor may treat ears with drops depending on the child/scenario since clogs don’t often go away on their own.

 14. Can their body reject the ear tubes?